Food Testing in Bengaluru

 Shelf life is the time period in which the food product is safe to consume and has acceptable sensory characteristics.
 You can see the shelf life of the product on its label, usually depicted by the mention of ‘Use By’, ‘Best Before’ or ‘Expiry Date’.

 It goes without saying that food is an integral part of our daily lives, and without food, life itself would cease to exist.
 Food products tested can range from processed foods to agricultural commodities, from the field to the store.
 Food testing laboratories play a very important role in this whole process.
-The testing can be done on raw materials, the product during its processing and production, as well as the finished products.
-This gives a rising need for a Complete NABL Accredited Testing Labs in Bengaluru.
+The testing can be done on raw materials and the product itself during its processing and production, as well as the finished products.
+This gives a rising need for a Complete NABL Accredited Testing Lab in Bengaluru.

 Food testing labs are very important in the entire product approval process, literally from “start to finish”.
 They generate all the food analysis data as well as safety data (from clinical trials) that is required in the application process.
 Further, Section 22 of the FSS Act indicates that food analysis data should show data on ingredients.
 Other parameters include label claims (such as in energy drinks, and functional foods like dietary and health supplements) and shelf-life study data.